 TGax Editor: Please make the changes as shown below to the following paragraph in this section:

 A non-AP HE STA shall maintain an internal OCW and an internal OBO counter.
 OCW is an integer in the range OCWmin to OCWmax.
-A non-AP HE STA shall obtain OCWmin and OCWmax from the most recently received UORA Parameter Set element carried in the Management frames transmitted by its associated AP.
-A non-AP STA with dot11MultiBSSIDActivated set to true and associated with a nontransmitting BSSID shall inherit the OCW range values from the UORA Parameter Set element if advertised by the transmitted BSSID if the element is not carried in the nontransmitted BSSID profile for that BSSID.
+A non-AP HE STA shall obtain OCWmin and OCWmax from the most recently received UORA Parameter Set element carried in either the Beacon frame, Probe Response frame or (Re)Association Response frames transmitted by its associated AP, unless the non-AP HE STA is associated with a nontransmitted BSSID of a Multiple BSSID set in which case, it shall follow the rules described in 11.1.3.8 (Multiple BSSID Procedure) to determine the parameter values.

 General